webarch-coop/ansible-role-systemd/README.md

 Address=192.168.0.2/24
 Address=192.168.0.3/24
 ```

+Note that the documentation for the [general syntax of systemd configuration files](https://manpages.debian.org/systemd/systemd.syntax.7.en.html) includes:

+> Boolean arguments used in configuration files can be written in various formats.
+For positive settings the strings `1`, `yes`, `true` and `on` are equivalent.
+For negative settings, the strings `0`, `no`, `false` and `off` are equivalent.

+If you want a value that is used as a boolean in a systemd unit file to be treated as a string you need to quote it, for example `"yes2`, if you don't quote it then Ansible will consider numbers to be integers in the case of `1` or `0` and unquoted `true` and `false` will be booleans, the unit template, [templates/unit.j2](templates/unit.j2) is set to lower case booleans to avoid them becoming `True` and `False`.

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.